emard/ulx3s/doc/MANUAL.md

 and display holders.
 Models are parametric and 3D printable, written in [OpenSCAD](https://openscad.org/).
-Enable one part (up/bottom/pin), render (press F6), export as .stl file, slice one or mor .stl files to .gcode and print.
+Enable one part (up/bottom/pin), render (press F6), export as .stl file, slice one or more .stl files to .gcode and print.

 # Board differences